-- (a) consider and approve business case proposals that contribute to the delivery of the Council's investment strategy and approve all property investment acquisitions, investment property development and management expenditure and property investment asset disposals (unless law requires full council approval) - (b) approve the provision of finance to the Council's wholly owned property company, Halsey Garten Property Ltd - (c) approve the strategic management of the overall portfolio to ensure a balanced portfolio is maintained - (d) recommend appropriate non-property investments to the Cabinet for approval
+- (a) approve the allotment of further shares in a Company (whether to third party shareholders or the Council) - (b) periodically evaluate financial performance of a Company - (c) approve the strategic direction of a Company - (c) approve the sale of the Council's investment in a company - (d) agree capital or revenue investments of £1m and above proposed by a Company - (e) consider any recommendation from Company Directors to cease trading - (f) report to the Council annually on trading activity - (g) consider and approve business case proposals concerning the use of the Council's landholdings that contribute to the delivery of the Council's investment strategy - (h) approve all property investment acquisitions or disposals (unless law requires full council approval) - (i) approve investment property asset management expenditure of £1m and above - (j) approve the provision of finance to the Council's wholly owned property company, Halsey Garten Property Ltd - (k) approve the strategic management of the overall portfolio to ensure a balanced portfolio is maintained - (I) approve non-property investments.

-8.34 Meetings of the Board
+8.35 Meetings of the Board

-The Investment Board will meet on a monthly basis with further meetings arranged if necessary in order to respond promptly to opportunities.
-The quorum for the board will be a minimum of three members with one being the Leader or Deputy Leader.
+The Board will meet on a monthly basis with further meetings arranged if necessary in order to respond promptly to opportunities.
+The quorum for the board will be a minimum of three members.